smurphy13IIT/IIT-Ethics-Database/README.md

 # Introduction

-This is the development and production infrastructure for Illinois TEch's Codes of Ethics Database.
+This is the development and production infrastructure for Illinois Tech's Codes of Ethics Database.

 # Requirements